Nupur-Bopche20/Nupur-Bopche20/README.md

 - 👀 I’m interested in WEB DEVELOPMENT
 - 🌱 I’m currently learning C,JAVA
 - 💞️ I’m looking to collaborate on GOOGLE,AMAZON,ETC.
-- 📫 How to reach me ..You can reach me through E-mail : nupurbopche633@gmail.com Linkdien : www.linkedin.com/in/nupur-bopche-b91bb0200
+- 📫 How to reach me ..You can reach me through Linkdien : www.linkedin.com/in/nupur-bopche-b91bb0200

 <!---
 Nupur-Bopche20/Nupur-Bopche20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.